BrowserGameDijkstra/Dijkstra-Algorithm-Webapplication/README.md

-Introduction
+Realisation of a web application for the functionality of the Dijkstra algorithm under consideration of didactic aspects Introduction
-This project is a web application that demonstrates the Dijkstra algorithm.
-It focuses on a didactic, playful presentation to make the algorithm understandable.
+This is a project as part of my bachelor thesis at the university, in which a web application was developed to demonstrate the Dijkstra algorithm.
+The focus is on the didactic, playful presentation in order to make the functionality of the algorithm understandable.
 Main Features
 Predefined Graphs: Choose from a variety of predefined graphs to test the algorithm.
 Random Graphs: Generate random graphs for diverse scenarios.